From Chilterns Escarpment to Remote Interior

 Turn left to follow the footpath uphill parallel to Holloway Lane.
 The OS map shows that the footpath runs to the left of the lane but I prefer crossing the road and taking the path to the right as this is a better path and gives you good views into the Wormsley Valley.
 As you walk up the path you see that the Holloway Lane is incised very deeply below the land on either side, up to 3–4m in places.
 At the top you are forced to continue walking on the road itself.
 Just after reaching houses on the left, you reach a road junction.

 Turn right here on a track signposted to Northend Farm.
 Pass through a gate to enter the Wormsley Estate.
 As you follow the track downhill you eventually begin to see the Cricket Ground in the valley ahead.
 When the track turns left, instead fork right following the footpath marker on a tree.
 On reaching the valley floor you meet an estate road.
 Take a left then right dogleg to join a farm track, keeping the BT Tower at Stokenchurch on the skyline ahead.
-You reach a path crossing with metal gates to left and right.
+After about 400m, you reach a crossing path with metal gates to left and right.

 Wormsley Cricket Ground